tedbarnett/read-exif-in-unity/README.md

 # read-exif-in-unity
-Unity 2019 project opens JPG files from a URL (or file path) and displays EXIF data
+This simple Unity 2019 project opens JPG files from a URL (or file path) and displays EXIF data.

+Screenshot below...